Fixed Fee Employment Tribunal Representation.

-We have answered some of the most common questions asked below but if you still cannot find the answer you need then give us a call on 0800 612 4772
+Our employment lawyers answered some of the most common questions asked below but if you still cannot find the answer you need then give us a call on 0800 612 4772

 The usual time limit for issuing a tribunal claim for most claims is 3 months less one day from the termination of your employment (usually this the last day you were paid), or other event giving rise to your claim (for example, the last act of discrimination).
 This is varied by the ACAS Early Conciliation process which stops the clock.
 The limitation period is relatively short and there is much to do so you should not delay.

 The full hearing to decide most types of employment tribunal claim is usually heard by a panel consisting of an employment judge (who is legally qualified) and two non-legally-qualified members.
 One of the non-legally-qualified members will have a background giving an employer’s perspective (for example as an employer or member of a trade organisation) and the other will have a background giving an employee’s perspective (usually as a trade union representative).
 Some hearings are heard and decided by an employment judge sitting alone.
-This is the case for unfair dismissal claims, unless the tribunal directs otherwise
+This is the case for unfair dismissal claims, unless the tribunal directs otherwise.

 No. The sequence of events would be that the case would go first to an Employment Tribunal, then on appeal to an Employment Appeal Tribunal, then to the Court of Appeal (the Court of Session in Scotland) and then to the Supreme Court (which replaced the House of Lords as the final UK appeal court on 31 July 2009).